wp-plugins/newstatpress/readme.txt

 * Use .html instead of .frame as some browsers did not interpret it correctly

+= 0.5.7 =

+* Porting the 3D charts to the new Google API: Piechart.
+  Chart is rendered into an iframe with SVG or VML.
+  See http://newstatpress.altervista.org/?p=381 for an example

 == Upgrade Notice ==

 = 0.1.0 =